-- v.
-When a player voluntarily falls on or over a player lying on the ground with the ball in their possession or voluntarily falls on or over players lying on the ground with the ball between them, or near them. - vi.
-When a player is prevented by the opposition from passing the ball when the ball has gone to ground. - vii.
-When a team pushes in the scrum. - b) A free kick is a kick from the hand.
-This can either be a tap by the player to themself, or a kick to gain ground.
-Opponents must be 7 metres back, towards their own goal line.
+- iii.
+Squeezeball in the event that a ball carrier uses the squeezeball technique. - iv.
+If a player falls on or over a player lying on the ground with the ball in their possession or falls on or over players lying on the ground with the ball between them, or near them. - v.
+If a player is prevented by the opposition from passing the ball immediately when they have gone to ground in possession. - vi.
+If the tackler makes contact above the armpits. - b) A free kick is a kick from hand.
+This can either be a tap by the player to themselves, or a kick to gain ground.
+The opponents must be 10 metres back, towards their own goal line.